airbytehq/airbyte-protocol/readme.md

 * If the conventional commit convention is followed, CI will create a bump version PR with release notes and the new version.
 The new version follows conventional commit semantics.
 * Double check the new version by looking at the .env file.
 * Merge the bump version PR in.
 * On merge to master, CI will detect the version change and publish a Java JAR, a PyPi package and an NPM package.
+A Github release is also created.

 ## Release Errors